-The assessment was carried out with reference to Guidance Document Fire Safety in Purpose Built blocks of flats
+The fire risk assessment was carried out with reference to Purpose built flats guidance.

 2 ASSESSMENT SUMMARY

 The purpose of the assessment is to give a high level view of the significant risks that the assessor observed whilst carrying out the assessment on your premises.